oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 It took a little digging to figure out, but the obscure command block *is* required, at least according to the experts I asked.
 It disables integrated JASPI (Java Authentication SPI for Containers) in the server and delegates validation of credentials to a non-integrated `ServerAuthModule`.
 This allows identities to be dynamically created instead of statically stored in an integrated security domain.
 Look at the [Elytron and Java EE Security section of the docs](https://docs.wildfly.org/26/WildFly_Elytron_Security.html#Elytron_and_Java_EE_Security) for more on this.

 There's also a Maven `unpack` plugin that is used to download the specified WildFly version and unpack it locally.
-Alternatively, you could run a separate instance of WildFly and load the application using the WildFly maven plugin.
+Alternatively, you could run a separate instance of WildFly and load the application using the WildFly Maven plugin.

 ## Project structure and configuration